-We now use the reg type instead of wire to denote that these variables are registers (flip flops).
+We now use the reg type to denote that these variables are registers (flip flops).
 They will hold state and can be controlled to only change their values at clock edges.
 We declare these as multi-bit values.

+'''

 // Manage 12MHz clock

 reg [24:0] counter;

-reg [1:0] dec\cntr;
+reg [1:0] dec_cntr;

+'''

 The clock on the iceStick board runs at 12MHz.
 Unfortunately, if the LEDs changed at 12MHz, we wouldn't be able to track them.
 So, we start by slowing the rate of advance down to 0.5 seconds.
-We do this by counting to 5 million between each of the sequential logic operations.
-Each time the clock counter reaches 5 million, we reset it and increment the counter for the LEDs.
+We do this by counting to 6 million between each of the sequential logic operations.
+Each time the clock counter reaches 6 million, we reset it and increment the counter for the LEDs.
 Since this is sequential logic, we only want the logic to operate in response to a clock edge.
-We specify that by telling the always block to operate on the positive clock edge.
+We specify that by telling the always block to operate on the positive clock edge, when the clock goes from low to high.

 '''

 // The 12MHz clock is too fast

-// ...count to 6 million to divide it down to a half second
+// ...count to 6 million to divide it down to a half second clock

-clock

 always@(posedge clk)

 begin

 counter <= counter + 1;

 if (counter == 6000000)

 begin

 counter<=0; // reset counter

 dec_cntr <= dec_cntr + 1; // count half seconds

 end

 end

 '''